JayComp Development

 Forecasting Operating Expenses

 Once the doors open, how much will it cost to run the store?
-Project monthly expenses for payroll, utilities, insurance, property taxes, and inventory replenishment.
-Don't forget credit card processing fees, which take a meaningful percentage of your fuel revenue.
-Understanding your fixed and variable costs lets you determine your break-even point with precision.
+Project your monthly expenses for payroll, utilities, insurance, property taxes, and inventory replenishment.

 Projecting Revenue Streams